How to Create and Leverage a Business Continuity Checklist for Emergency Planning

 Establish a chain of command so everyone knows who to turn to when a critical decision needs to be made.
 Be sure to include departments beyond the crisis team, including internal communications, IT, as well as any executives who may need to communicate important information to employees and other stakeholders.
 Don’t forget to outline secondary contacts as well in case primary stakeholders become unavailable.

-Ensure emergency contact information accurate
+Ensure emergency contact information is accurate

 Make sure to have phone numbers readily available for staff as well as local police and fire departments, utility companies, and any other external organizations who may be able to help in the event of a threat.
 An emergency communication system capable of integrating with your HRIS can also help ensure this information is regularly updated and reflects employees’ current information.